Visiting the Exhibition & Tour

 Is this the original site?

 Today’s Globe Theatre is a reconstruction of the first Globe Theatre in which Shakespeare worked.
 We were unable to build on the original site which is partially covered by listed Georgian buildings and Southwark Bridge Road.
 You can see the original site which is about 200 metres from today’s Globe, and is marked by a plaque and information panels.
-Staff at the Exhibition admissions desk can give you directions.

 The construction of the Sam Wanamaker Playhouse was completed in 2014.
 Designed to replicate the indoor playhouses of the early 17th century with which Shakespeare and his contemporaries were familiar, the Sam Wanamaker Playhouse is based on the earliest known designs for an English theatre, but it is not a reconstruction of any one particular building.